 A polyline is a single geometry consisting of one or more line segments.
-Add a polyline to your plot by using the \int button from the Toolbar or by selecting Insert \to Polyline.
+Add a polyline to your plot by using the \checkmark button from the Toolbar or by selecting Insert \rightarrow Polyline.
 To draw the polyline, move the mouse (without dragging) to the desired end point of the first line segment, then click the left mouse button.
 Move the pointer to the next end point, click, and so on.
 After placing the last segment, double-click on the final end point, right-click, or press Escape on your keyboard.
 To draw a horizontal or vertical line segment, press the H or V keys, respectively, while drawing the segment.
-After you place the segment's end point, the horizontal or vertical restriction is lifted.
-To lift the horizontal or vertical line segment restriction without placing the end point, press A on your keyboard.
+After you place the segment restriction without placing the end point, press A on your keyboard.
 You can draw unconnected line segments in a single polyline; press U on your keyboard to "lift the pen."
 You can then move the pointer to the start of the next line segment.